c4pt000/Docker-BigSur/README.md

 options vfio_iommu_type1 allow_unsafe_interrupts=1
 ```

+where /opt is a directory and localdir is a sub dir to mount on the guest
+mounting physical folders use -v /opt/localdir:/opt/remotedir

 # requires docker qemu-img python3

 * update working now (overtired didnt realize that the "OSX-KVM" submodule wasnt linked on this repo even though the folder was there)